Please ensure Javascript is enabled for purposes of website accessibility

 Janick Hickman, Mental Health Counselor

-February 14th through February 20th is Random Acts of Kindness Week.
+February 11th through the 17th is Random Acts of Kindness Week.
 This week, I encourage you not only to show kindness to others, but to yourself as well.

 The Science